FreshBooks VS Wave: Which Accounting Software Is Best For Your Business?

-- Pricing: Wave is completely free, so it’s ideal for the budget-minded small business owner.
+- Pricing: Wave is completely free, so it’s ideal for budget-minded small business owners.
 However, if you need payment processing or payroll, you will have to pay for these services.
 FreshBooks has plans that start at $15/month.
-However, in order to access all features, you will need to upgrade to one of the company’s other two paid plans, as the lowest-priced plan can be quite limited.
+However, to access all features, you will need to upgrade to one of the company’s other two paid plans, as the lowest-priced plan can be quite limited.
 Additional users, payment processing, and payroll services are available for an additional monthly cost.

 - Number Of Users: Wave doesn’t support additional users.
 You can add additional team members to your FreshBooks software at a price of $10/month per user.

 - Number Of Businesses: FreshBooks does not support multiple businesses, so if you want to balance the books for more than one business, you’re out of luck.
 Wave does support multiple businesses.

 - Features: While Wave and FreshBooks are pretty evenly matched, FreshBooks does have the edge here since it offers project management, time tracking, proposals, and other features you won’t find with Wave.
 It is important to note, though, that both programs lack advanced features, such as inventory management, that you might find with other software.